mapeditor/tiled/_posts/2018-03-06-tiled-1-1-3-released.md

 tags: release
 ---

-This release bring a host of bug fixes and some translation updates.
+This release brings a host of bug fixes and some translation updates.
 Upgrading is recommended!

 ### Changelog